Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Method

 The LF can be represented using the two-plane model, i.e., $L(u,v,x,y)$, where $(x, y)$ stands for the spatial coordinate and $(u,v)$ for the angular coordinate.
 The LF disparity structure can be formulated as:

 where $d(x,y)$ denotes the disparity between the center view and its adjacent view at $(x, y)$.

-Cost volume is constructed by shifting the feature according to \cref{eqa:light} within a predefined disparity range (usually from -4 to 4).
+Cost volume is constructed by shifting the feature according to Eq. \ref{eq: light} within a predefined disparity range (such as from -4 to 4).
 It can be transformed into the disparity distribution by subsequent cost aggregation and disparity regression modules.
 To obtain a finer disparity distribution, a sub-pixel level disparity sampling interval is required.
-Different from the previous method \cite{jeon2015accurate} using phase shift theorem to construct image level cost volume, we construct a sub-pixel feature level cost volume based on bilinear interpolation.
-Experimental results in \cref{ablation:inter} demonstrate that bilinear interpolation can achieve improved accuracy with higher efficiency.
+Different from the previous method \cite{jeon2015accurate} using phase shift theorem to construct image level cost volume, we construct a sub-pixel feature level cost volume based on bilinear interpolation, which can save memory-consuming, as shown in Fig~\ref{fig: sub_shift}.
+Suppose the shape of the feature map $F$ is $H \times W \times C$.
+We want to shift the point $P11$ to point $S$, the shift distance is sub-pixel.
+The feature $F_S$ of the point $S$ can be calculated by bilinear interpolation: